How to Create & Strengthen Your Personal Brand

 What Does it Mean When You Brand Yourself?

 Branding yourself means developing your professional identity to align with your values.
-A brand always begins with your values.
-What do you stand for?
+A personal brand statement always begins with your values.
+If you want to truly be a thought leader and an authority in your field you have to stand for something.

 Quality?
 Excellence?
 Responsiveness?
 Teamwork?
 Innovation?
 Leadership?